1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Choledocholithiasis in Houston

-• ERCP (Endoscopic Retrograde Cholangiopancreatography): Use an endoscope to locate and remove bile duct stones.
+• ERCP (Endoscopic Retrograde Cholangiopancreatography): An endoscope is used to locate and remove endoscopic site of bile duct stones.

-• Pain management: Prescription medications to control abdominal pain and discomfort.
+• Pain control: Oral pain and treatment drugs to control and treat abdominal pain and discomfort.

-• Antibiotics: Treat or prevent infection in the bile ducts (cholangitis).
+• Antibiotics: Prevention or treatment Infection of bile ducts (cholangitis).

-• Follow-up imaging: Ultrasound, MRCP or repeat ERCP to confirm complete stone clearance.
+• Follow-up imaging: Ultrasound, MRCP or repeat ERCP to ensure that the stones have cleared.

 Book Your Appointment